December 1 to March 31

 Camping in Winter

 Many trips are planned as bunkhouse to bunkhouse excursions.
 Bunkhouse reservations fill quickly, especially those at Chimney Pond.
-Lean-to reservations are usually available for those willing to endure the elements 24 hours a day; however, it is important to remember that no open fires are allowed at Chimney Pond at any time of year, while the bunkhouse has a woodstove.
+Lean-to reservations are usually available for those willing to endure the elements 24 hours a day; however, it is important to remember that open fires are NOT allowed at Chimney Pond at any time of year, while the bunkhouse has a woodstove.
 The Park provides bunkhouses or cabins at Trout Brook Farm, South Branch Pond, Nesowadnehunk, Russell Pond, Roaring Brook, Chimney Pond, Kidney and Daicey (cabins only) and Togue Pond.

 Getting There